HMS A1: Casualty, recovery, loss and rediscovery

 She was accidentally sunk in the Solent on 18 March 1904 whilst carrying out a practice attack on the protected cruiser by being struck on the starboard side of the conning tower by a mail steamer, SS Berwick Castle, which was en route from Southampton to Hamburg.
 She sank in only 39 ft of water, but the boat flooded and the entire crew was drowned.
 One consequence was that all subsequent Royal Navy submarines were equipped with a watertight hatch at the bottom of the conning tower.
+The casualties were buried at Haslar Royal Naval Cemetery.

 She was raised on 18 April 1904 and repaired and re-entered service.
 Following a petrol explosion in August 1910, she was converted to a testbed for the Admiralty's Anti-Submarine Committee.
 She was lost a year later when running submerged but unmanned under automatic pilot.
 Although the position of her sinking was known at the time, all efforts to locate her were fruitless.
 It was not until 1989 that the wreck was discovered by a local fisherman at Bracklesham Bay, approximately 5 mi away.
 It is thought that she was only partially flooded when she sank, and the resulting partial buoyancy meant that the wreck moved in the strong local currents.
 The wreck was designated under the Protection of Wrecks Act on 26 November 1998 and redesignated to extend the area covered on 5 October 2004.